Connect with a certified trainer for free

 Surgical Treatment

 If non-surgical treatments do not relieve your symptoms, your doctor may recommend surgery.
-AC arthritis and weightlifter’s shoulder are treated surgically by removing the damaged portion of the clavicle and/or the cartilage of the AC joint.
+Acromioclavicular arthritis and weightlifter’s shoulder are treated surgically by removing the damaged portion of the clavicle and/or the cartilage of the AC joint.

-The goal of surgery for AC arthritis and weightlifter’s shoulder is to relieve pain by removing the damaged end of the clavicle.
+The goal of surgery for shoulder tip arthritis and weightlifter’s shoulder is to relieve pain by removing the damaged end of the clavicle.
 This procedure is called the Mumford procedure or AC joint arthroplasty.
 The removal of this piece of the clavicle relieves pain without resulting in loss of range of motion or strength.
 This can be done arthroscopically or through a small incision.

 Recovery

 You should only return to normal activities when directed by your doctor.
 Typically, you will need to be pain-free and regain full range of motion and strength before being cleared to play.
-If you don’t need surgical treatment, modifications in weight lifting routines can help prevent recurrence of this condition.
+If you don’t need surgical treatment, modifications in weight lifting routines can help prevent the recurrence of this condition.

 GET BACK TO WHAT YOU LOVE.
 FASTER